-- 13.33 In the analysis of Seligman et al. (1990) data on explanatory style (Table 13.15) you will note that there are somewhat more males than females in the Optimist group and more females than males in the Pessimist group.
-Under what conditions might this affect the way you would want to deal with unequal sample sizes, and when might you wish to ignore it? - 13.34 Think of a nonstatistical example that could be used to explain to a student in an introductory statistics course why it is possible with any of the pairwise comparison tests to show that Group 1 is not different from Group 2, Group 2 is not different from Group 3, but Group 1 is different from Group 3. - 13.35 Find an example of a three-way factorial in the research literature in which at least one of the interactions is significant and meaningful.
+- 13.32 In the analysis of Seligman et al. (1990) data on explanatory style (Table 13.15), you will note that there are somewhat more males than females in the Optimist group and more females than males in the Pessimist group.
+Under what conditions might this affect the way you would want to deal with unequal sample sizes, and when might you wish to ignore it? - 13.33 Find an example of a three-way factorial in the research literature in which at least one of the interactions is significant and meaningful.
 Then create a data set that mirrors those results.